iamasink/iamasink/README.md

-### Hi!
+# iamasink

-hi github i write shitty code in js and ts i guess 🏳️‍⚧️
+hi github i dont know what im doing to be honest but whatever